temideveloper/Rs-App-Guides/TemiWayFinder/README.md

 ## "Locations" screen
 This screen is where all the locations in TemiWayFinder resides.
 Each location on this screen displays their image (if present) as well as their description.
 Clicking on a location will make Temi navigate to the selected location.
-Upon arrival, Temi will wait for 10 seconds and bore"We have reached the destination.
-I'll be heading back now"before returning back to the **Start** position <br>
+Upon arrival, Temi will wait for 10 seconds and before announcing "We have reached the destination.
+I'll be heading back now" and then returning back to the **Start** position <br>
 ![](documentation/temiWayFinder_LocationsPage.png)<br>

 "Location items" in the screen can be shown in 1 row (default) or 2 rows, which can be set in the "Configuration" screen. <br>